-We deliver our services by making sure that our four customer outcomes are at the forefront of everything wider industry research, we know that we do (see page 10).
+We deliver our services by making sure that our four customer outcomes are at the forefront of everything we do (see page 10).
 We set our targets and focus our business planning based on these outcomes.
-We use our customer feedback and insights to shape our
+We use our customer feedback and insights to shape our planning and prioritise improvements.

-In 2024, in addition to our annual customer satisfaction survey, we asked Islanders for their views on Jersev Water and what they expect from us.
+In 2024, in addition to our annual customer satisfaction survey, we asked Islanders for their views on Jersey Water and what they expect from us.
 The feedback will help inform our plans for the coming years.